Schumer Says He'll Oppose Gorsuch Nomination, Sets Up Filibuster Showdown With GOP

 Addressing Republicans, Schumer said if Gorsuch "cannot earn 60 votes, a bar met by each of President Obama's nominees and George Bush's last two nominees, the answer isn't to change the rules.
 It's to change the nominee."

-Democrats changed Senate rules in 2013 to require a simple majority on most presidential nominees, but left in place the super majority requirement for Supreme Court nominees.
+Democrats changed Senate rules in 2013 to require a simple majority on most presidential nominees, but they left in place the supermajority requirement for Supreme Court nominees.

 Progressive groups have been urging Democrats to uniformly oppose all of Trump's nominees.
 But several are facing tough re-election campaigns next year in states that Trump won in November.
 One of them, Bob Casey of Pennsylvania, announced Thursday he will oppose Gorsuch, saying he does not think "Judge Gorsuch's judicial approach will ensure fairness for workers and families in Pennsylvania."